Conditional Loan Approval for International

 The bank will not approve your loan if you do not meet the conditions of the conditional approval.
 The lender can also close out your application due to incompleteness if you fail to meet the conditions in a sufficiently timely manner.
 For this reason, it is best for you to provide the bank with whatever it has asked of you, in order to keep your application active.

 You will have to consider whether or not you wish to move forward with the loan.
 A conditional offer or conditional approval is not a binding contract - for the bank or for you.
-Look over the terms of the bank offer and decide whether or not they are the best terms for you.
+Look over the terms of the bank offer, including the loan amount, and decide whether or not they are the best terms for you.
 If you decide they are not in your best interests, you can choose not to provide the bank with the necessary items for approval, and then contact you loan representative to tell him or her that you wish to withdraw your application.